AdobeDocs/commerce-events/src/pages/events/commands.md

 ### Arguments

 `<ims-org-id>` Required.
 A 24-digit hexadecimal ID followed by the string `@AdobeOrg`.
-Go to the Service Account (JWT) page in the Adobe Console to view this value.
+Go to the Service Account (JWT) page of your workspace in the Adobe Console to view this value.
 Example value: `12345678901234567890ABCD@AdobeOrg`.

 ### Example